-During our regular class zoom meetings please add your full name below the video of yourself so that it is clearly visible to all in the class.
+The class will participate in an online mini conference in collaboration with another senior-level course.
+Please add your full name below the video of yourself so that it is clearly visible to all in attendance.
 Please have your camera turned on and microphone muted upon joining the class.

-Zoom is a video conferencing program that will allow us to meet during scheduled class time for a "live" video conference, so that we can have the opportunity to meet and cover course material virtually.
-To help ensure Zoom sessions are private, do not share the Zoom link or password with others, or on any social media platforms.
+Zoom is a video conferencing program that will allow us to organize a "live" video conference, so that we can have the opportunity to exchange ideas and learn from various disciplines virtually.
+To help ensure Zoom sessions are private, do not share the Zoom link or password with others (unless they are invited), or on any social media platforms.
 Zoom links and passwords are only intended for students registered in the course.
 Zoom recordings and materials presented in Zoom, including any teaching materials, must not be shared, distributed or published without the instructor's permission.
-The use of video conferencing programs relies on participants to act ethically, honestly and with integrity; and in accordance with the principles of fairness, good faith, and respect (as per the Code of Conduct).
-When entering Zoom, you play a role in helping create an effective, safe and respectful learning environment.
+In person or online learning relies on participants to act ethically, honestly and with integrity; and in accordance with the principles of fairness, good faith, and respect (as per the Code of Conduct).
+When entering a live or virtual Zoom classroom, you play a role in helping create an effective, safe and respectful learning environment.
 Please be mindful of how your behaviour in these sessions may affect others.
 Participants are required to use names officially associated with their UCID (legal or preferred names listed in the Student Centre) when engaging in these activities.
 Instructors/moderators can remove those whose names do not appear on class rosters.
-Noncompliance may be investigated under relevant University of Calgary conduct policies (e.g. Student Non-Academic Misconduct Policy).
+Non-compliance may be investigated under relevant University of Calgary conduct policies (e.g. Student Non-Academic Misconduct Policy).
 If participants have difficulties complying with this requirement, they should email the instructor of the class explaining why, so the instructor may consider whether to grant an exception, and on what terms.
-For more information on how to get the most out of your zoom sessions visit: https://elearn.ucalgary.ca/guidelines-for-zoom/.
+For more get the most out of vour information on how to zoom sessions visit: https://elearn.ucalgary.ca/guidelines-for-zoom/

 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
-The instructor may occasionally record online Zoom class sessions for the purposes of supporting student learning in this class - such as making the recording available for review of the session or for students who miss a session.
 Students will be advised before the instructor initiates a recording of a Zoom session.
-These recordings will be used to support student learning only and will not be shared or used for any other purpose.
+These recordings will be used to support student learning and to advance student work or projects.